8 Games Like No Man’s Sky

 Subnautica’s open world is truly large and covered in the veil of mystery, as something appears not quite right with this world.
 You embark on the quest to find out what caused you to crash and potentially find a way off this planet.
 Although this game takes place on a single planet, it offers a lot to explore and you can easily pour as many hours into it as you would in No Man’s Sky.

-Getting the hang of the game may be slightly harder at first, especially if you don’t have experience with other roguelike games, but soon enough you’ll be totally okay with starting the game from scratch every time you meet your doom.
+Getting the hang of the game may be slightly harder at first, especially if you don’t have experience with other roguelike games, but soon enough you’ll be okay with starting from scratch every time you meet your doom.
 After all, you get to keep the experience and resources you’ve gathered so every time you’ll be able to explore a larger part of the universe.

 Rougelike games aren’t known for the best storylines, but Everspace is actually quite decent in this regard.
 It’s intriguing and makes you care about your character.